-$\alpha = .84$ M = 3.13 SD = 1.03
+$\alpha = .80$ M = 3.02 SD = 1.08

-- PCOMM_14 Within the past three years, how often have you overseen community-based projects that were officially connected to my courses or programs - PCOMM_17 Within the past three years, how often have you included materials on global, political, and economic issues in my courses or programs - PCOMM_18 Within the past three years, how often have you participated in community-based projects that were not connected to my courses or programming - PCOMM_16 Within the past three years, how often have you had meaningful discussions with students about the need to contribute to the greater good - PCOMM_15 Within the past three years, how often have you encouraged students to participate in community-based projects that were not connected to courses or programming
+- 1. PCOMM_14 Within the past three years, how often have you overseen community-based projects that were officially connected to my courses or programs - 2.
+PCOMM_15 Within the past three years, how often have you encouraged students to participate in community-based projects that were not connected to courses or programming - 3.
+PCOMM_16 Within the past three years, how often have you had meaningful discussions with students about the need to contribute to the greater good - 4.
+PCOMM_17 - Within the past three years, how often have you included materials on global, political, and economic issues in my courses or programs - 5.
+PCOMM_18 Within the past three years, how often have you participated in community-based projects that were not connected to my courses or programming